Joseph-Burke/COP26-Conference-Page/README.md

 ## Acknowledgments

 - Thanks are owed to the designer, [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), for her design.
+- Thanks to [techsini.com](https://techsini.com/multi-mockup/) for their useful URL-based website mockup tool.
-- Content was largely inspired by [this](https://www.worldclimatesummit.org/copy-of-speakers-2019-1) website, which lists speakers at the Investment COP on the 7th-8th November 2021.
+- Content was largely inspired by [this](https://www.worldclimatesummit.org/copy-of-speakers-2019-1) website, which lists speakers at the Investment COP in Glasgow on the 7th-8th November 2021.
 The text has been adapted and the names have been changed.
 - Headshots of fictional guest speakers were taken from [this](https://www.worldclimatesummit.org/copy-of-speakers-2019-1) website.
 - Speaker names were adapted from the names of the members of my Stand-Up Team: Amita, Oyeleke, Brandon, Robert, Sercan and myself.
+As always, thanks go to them for their feedback and support.
 - Icons were taken from www.flaticon.com with the request that they be attributed to their creators:
 <div>Icons made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect">Pixel perfect</a> from
       <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>